 Data management in research includes the processes of collecting, organizing, describing, sharing, and preserving data.
 Funding organizations sometimes require researchers to submit a data management plan when they apply for grants.
+The MSU Libraries is glad to answer questions and guide researchers as they work to manage their data.

-If you are applying for a grant, it is best to following the advice of the granting organization when creating a DMP.
+If you are applying for a grant, it is best to follow the advice of the granting organization when creating a DMP.
 The following links provide advice and specific tools that will help create Data Management Plans.

 The NSF and other granting agencies are now encouraging applicants to create DMPs that are both human readable and machine readable.
 Standards surrounding machine readable DMPs have not yet been widely agreed upon and adopted, but they are actively being developed.
 The following websites provide information about creating such DMPs or the links may provide tools to help you create such DMPs.